 Another problem owners have complained about is poor navigation visibility in the sunlight.
 Even after playing with the contrast and brightness, nothing seems to help.
 Even a trip to the dealership for software updates does nothing to fix the problem.

 Fourth-Generation: All Model Problem Areas

 All models from the fourth generation have experienced infotainment problems.
-A very small problem that doesn’t take much to fix, but the radio seems to want to reboot and restart on its own.
+A tiny problem that doesn’t take much to fix, but the radio seems to want to reboot by itself.